tigera-solutions/kubevirt-with-calico/README.md

 Deploy a test pod and an Ubuntu VM and test connectivity between them.

->By default Ubuntu VM image doesn't provide a default user.
+>by default Ubuntu VM image doesn't provide a default user.
 You have to configure it.
 This example uses `cloud-init` to configure the default user and set SSH access to the VM.
 It is assumed that `rsa_id.pub` belongs to the SSH key pair that is used to access Kubernetes hosts.

 ```bash
 # if you're in the terraform dir, get one level up